aorith/aorith.github.io/content/posts/python-script-locking.md

             lock_file_path.unlink(missing_ok=True)
 ```

-This seems to also work for all the scenarios that I've tested.
-It requires an extra `try/except` block to ensure that the socket file is removed at the end.
+This seems to also work in all the scenarios that I've tested.
+It requires an extra `try/except` block to ensure that the lock/socket file is removed at the end.

 I'll keep using the `fcntl` method because it seems less _hacky_.